gandhiv88/Yoto-Scheduler/README.md

 - **Background status monitoring** - check your device's background capabilities
 - **Improved reliability** - multiple fallback mechanisms for schedule execution

+**⚠️ Important:** Background scheduling requires a **development build**, not Expo Go.
+Expo Go only supports foreground scheduling for testing basic functionality.

-**📱 Try it now with the updated Expo Go link below!**oto Scheduler 🎵
+**📱 For full background scheduling capabilities, use the development build instructions below!**oto Scheduler 🎵

 A comprehensive React Native Expo application for controlling and scheduling Yoto players via MQTT.
 This app transforms your mobile device into a powerful remote control and scheduler for your Yoto players, providing seamless audio card management a### **Scheduling Audio Cards**
 1. **Open Scheduler**: Tap the "📅 Card Scheduler" tab